Base Functions

 idf_analysis.little_helpers.rate2height(rain_flow_rate, duration)[source]

-convert the rain flow rate to the height of rainfall in [mm] if 2 array-like parameters are give, a element-wise calculation will be made.
+if 2 array-like parameters are give, an element-wise calculation will be made.
 So the length of the array must be the same.

 Parameters: